google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 `targetLibrary`, `prefix`, and `combinators`.
-We have retained the `owner` capability separately, because we expect the ability to look up the enclosing declaration for a given declaration to be too costly to include implicitly as part of another capability; and we have retained the `uri` capability separately because the preservation of information about URIs in JavaScript translated code (which is needed in order to implement the method uri on a library mirror) has been characterized as a
+We have retained the `owner` capability separately, because we expect the ability to look up the enclosing declaration for a given declaration to be too costly to include implicitly as part of another capability.
+We have also retained the `uri` capability separately because the preservation of information about URIs in JavaScript translated code (which is needed in order to implement the method uri on a library mirror) has been characterized as a